Val D. Rust: Career

-After graduation, Rust became an assistant professor of education at the University of Hawaii in Honolulu from 1967 to 1969.
+After graduation, Rust became an assistant professor of education at the University of Hawaiʻi at Mānoa in Honolulu from 1967 to 1969.

 In his time at UCLA (1969–2008), Rust has been faculty chair of the UCLA Graduate School of Education and Information Studies, director of the International Education Office, and associate director of CIDE.
 He has also served as a guest professor at institutions such as Padagogische Hochschule in Freiburg, Germany, Khazar University in Baku, Azerbaijan, Humboldt University of Berlin, and the University of Oslo; He has received Honorary Doctorate from Khazar University.

 His professional service includes key positions with the Comparative and International Education Society (Board of Directors 1979–82; president, 1990–91); the Higher Education Special Interest Group (founding co-chairperson, 2008–2013); and the scholarly journal Comparative Education Review (associate editor, 1998–present).

 In addition to his scholarly contributions, Rust is also co-founder and associate director of UCLA's Center for International and Development Education (CIDE).
 CIDE, founded in April 2002, serves as a hub for researchers and organizations from a wide range of disciplines.
 The center's mission is to provide quality information through a series of publications, research programs and practical initiatives.
 CIDE engages in educational development projects around the world in areas such as teacher education, higher educational change, educational finance, and international educational leadership.
 Though he technically retired in 2008, he continues to work with incoming doctoral students as an academic advisor and with CIDE.

 In November 2013, Rust was the target of a protest claiming that microaggressions were common in the culture of UCLA.
 Approximately 25 students, many representing students of color, staged a sit-in in Rust's classroom and stated that they objected to his writing of grammatical corrections on assignments.
 Rust said he was committed to "being rather thorough" with graduate students.
 Rust was defended by former students and also other members of students of color.